manulsan/nodejs-cicd-to-localhost/README.md

 # Getting Started
-This is simple demo to show CI/CD working process at the GitHub and also how to deploy to local host via "Git Actions" Most of demo seems to co-work with cloud service like AWS,DigitalOcean, etc....
+This is simple demo to show CI/CD working process at the GitHub and also how to deploy application to local host via "Git Actions"
+Most of demo seems to co-work with cloud service like AWS,DigitalOcean, etc....
 This is for simple host user